Families Living in Transition: McKinney-Vento

 - Unaccompanied youth experiencing any of the above situations.

-- Enroll in school and attend class while the school gathers needed document.
+Enroll in school and attend classes while the school gathers needed documentation.

-- Receive transportation to the school of origin if requested.
+Receive transportation to and from the school of origin, if requested.

 Services